wesreisz/platform-engineering-workshop/module3-developer-control-plane/pipelines/README.md

 Your runner should create in the cluster and once completed, be visible in gitea when clicking on the 'Runners' menu item

+6 - Create a repo
+Rewrite this script
+`bash create-repo.sh <gitea-username> <gitea-password>`

-8 - Review your Action and build
+7 - Review your Action and build
+# your pipeline file is under .github/workflows